RVNC Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Revance Therapeutics, Inc. Investors of Class Action and Encourages Shareholders to Contact the Firm

 NEW YORK, Dec.
-14, 2021 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Revance Therapeutics, Inc. ("Revance" or the "Company") (NASDAQ: RVNC) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Revance securities between November 25, 2019 and October 11, 2021, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/rvnc.
+16, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Revance Therapeutics, Inc. (“Revance” or the “Company”) ( RVNC) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Revance securities between November 25, 2019 and October 11, 2021, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/rvnc.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934 (the "Exchange Act").